Northeast Economic Region Workforce Insights

 Employment: Regional vs Local Patterns

-The weak correlation (0.30) between regional and local employment levels indicates relatively independent employment patterns.
-This suggests that local employment dynamics are largely independent from regional trends.
+The moderate correlation (0.44) between regional and local employment levels indicates some alignment in employment trends.
+This suggests that local employment partially reflects regional patterns.

 Employment Rate: Regional vs Local Patterns